Alternative Funeral Ideas to Make the Day Personal & Memorable

 The slightly awkward question of what to do with your body when it’s no longer needed by you, usually leads people down the traditional route – church/cemetery burial, or cremation, via the local undertakers.

 You may have lived a splendid life and are thinking of what will happen after you bid the world goodbye.
 Burial and cremation are the most popular ways in which the bodies of the dead are disposed of.
-However, there are some non-religious alternatives to burial and cremation which are still splendid ideas.
+However, there are endless alternatives to burial and traditional cremation which are still splendid funeral ideas.